 A couple of youngish adventurers go into the wilderness of British Columbia in search of a lost colleague.
 Their plane crashes and they find themselves at the mercy of a crazed old Scottish...

 See full summary »

 Ambitious young Jodie wants more out of life than the small Texas country town she lives in has to offer.
 Jodie realizes that in order to pursue her dreams she will have to leave Texas and ...
 See full summary »

 After the murder of her lover Caesar, Egypt's queen Cleopatra needs a new ally.
 She seduces his probable successor Mark Antony.
 This develops into real love and slowly leads to a war with the other possible successor: Octavius.

 Lone survivor, doctor Robert Neville, struggles to create a cure for the plague that wiped out most of the human race while fighting The Family, a savage luddite death cult formed by the zombie-like infected to erase the past.

-Henry VIII wants to divorce his wife, and seeks the approval of the aristocracy.
+King Henry VIII wants to divorce his wife, and seeks the approval of the aristocracy.
 Sir Thomas More is a man of principle and reason, and is thus placed in a difficult position: should he...
 See full summary »

 Jonathon Dabell <email@example.com>

-Writer-producer Fraser Clarke Heston conceived the idea for the screenplay for this movie whilst visiting Death Valley, USA during the filming of The Mountain Men (1980).
-There, he visited mines, shafts, tunnels and caves whilst researching the old stories, yarns, myths and legends of old miners.
-His story was also inspired by his experiences living with the Eskimo people and Athabascan Indians when visiting the Kenai Peninsula on the southern coast of Alaska.
+Writer-producer Fraser C. Heston conceived the idea for the screenplay for this movie while visiting Death Valley, California, during the filming of The Mountain Men (1980).
+There, he visited mines, shafts, tunnels, and caves while researching the old stories, yarns, myths, and legends of old miners.
+His story was also inspired by his experiences living with the Eskimo people, and Athabascan Indians when visiting the Kenai Peninsula on the southern coast of Alaska.
 See more »

 Was this review helpful to you?